 In terms of aesthetic value, crystals are generally among the least important parts of a watch.
 It is always a plus to have the original crystals but, depending on the watch, collectors can be forgiving about replacements as, when original crystals are scratched or cracked, they can significantly harm a watch’s aesthetics.

 The key exceptions to this rule are watches with crystals that are signed, or those for which adequate replacements are unobtainable.
 Some watches from the Sixties, such as Omegas and Universals, feature crystals with logos at their centre, which collectors prefer to retain.
 Similarly, some vintage watches, such as Panerais, feature large, domed crystals which are no longer made in the same way, or unusual, non-circular crystals which can be impossible to replace.
 Having an original, correct crystal, can make all the difference.

-At the very least, if you do replace a crystal on a watch, Wind suggests that you ask the watchmaker or company carrying out the refurbishment to return your timepiece with the original crystal, so that it can be included with the piece if you ever wish to sell or trade in the future.
+At the very least, if you do replace a crystal on a watch, ask the watchmaker or company carrying out the refurbishment to return your timepiece with the original crystal, so that it can be included with the piece if you ever wish to sell or trade in the future.

 9. Where possible, keep original bracelets

 Original bracelets are of increasing value to collectors.
 Sometimes they provide important aesthetic features, such as those made for Patek Philippe, Rolex and other brands by Gay Frères.
 More and more collectors want to have their watches with the authentic bracelets, both for how they look and how they wear.

 It is extremely rare to find an appropriate strap on a vintage watch, since they are typically worn out and replaced over time — but they are always a plus for collectors.